Learn how to make soft Roti or Chapati, the famous Indian bread staple for North India. But later, it became the

 A simple homemade roti recipe does not need any fancy types of equipment for making.
 How to make soft roti?
 You need is a rolling pin, a baseboard, a pan.
 But if your wallet permits, there are some very good equipment available in the market now to ease the making of soft roti.

 I know a friend who makes the roti dough in the kitchen aid mixer, and she stores it for a week.
 A food processor is also a good machine for kneading the dough.

 Tortilla press or Indian roti maker is the popular machines available for pressing the dough like even circles.

 If you want to make ahead of time, then knead the dough well, coat the dough with a teaspoon of cooking oil and cover it with a clean cotton kitchen towel.

 You can also make roti well in advance for up to 3 days prior to the day of serving.
 To store, always use an airtight container and make sure to cover the roti with a soft cloth to ensure to trap the moisture.

 You may use hot packs, casseroles for storing for a day.
-You may leave it in the kitchen counter for single day use.
+You may leave it on the kitchen counter for single-day use.

 Can we keep chapati in the fridge?

 Yes, You may refrigerate roti to use up to 4 days.
 To store for more than a day, use freezer friendly zip lock covers, glass containers, other food-grade plastic containers.
 And freeze to use up to 3 months.

 How to reheat roti?

 You cannot reheat the roti just like you do for other food dishes.
 To reheat, you may opt for the stove-top, oven, or microwave method.
 Thaw the roti before reheating, or adjust the temperature and time described below.

 When using a stovetop, heat a flat-surfaced pan.
 And place a single roti, sprinkle few drops of water, and flip it to the other side.
 Sprinkle a few drops of water on the other side as well.
 Use a water sprayer for best results.
 Follow this procedure for the remaining roti.